aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-potm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Open Office Text Template (OTT) format is a template format used by Open Office applications such as Writer, Calc, and Impress.
+It is used to create documents, spreadsheets, and presentations.
+The PowerPoint Open XML Macro-Enabled Presentation (POTM) format is a Microsoft PowerPoint presentation format that supports macros.
+It is used to create presentations with interactive elements such as animations, transitions, and other effects.

+Converting OTT to POTM is necessary for developers who need to create presentations with interactive elements.
+It is also useful for those who need to share presentations with users who do not have access to Open Office applications.

+<h2>How Aspose.Total Helps for OTT to POTM Conversion</h2>
-For a Python developer, who is trying to add a OTT to POTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a POTM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from OTT to POTM.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert OTT file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a POTM format.

+Aspose.Words for Python via .NET API is a powerful word processing API that enables developers to create, edit, convert, and print documents in various formats.
+It supports a wide range of document formats, including OTT, DOC, DOCX, HTML, and PDF.
+It also provides features such as document manipulation, mail merge, and document comparison.

+Aspose.Slides for Python via .NET API is a powerful presentation API that enables developers to create, edit, and convert presentations in various formats.
+It supports a wide range of presentation formats, including POTM, PPT, PPTX, and PDF.
+It also provides features such as slide manipulation, animation, and transition effects.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from OTT to POTM.
+It is a reliable and efficient solution for creating presentations with interactive elements.

 {{% /blocks/products/pf/feature-page-summary %}}